Are 6 9 And 4 6 Equivalent

 While the concept of equivalent fractions seems straightforward, there are some common mistakes that students often make:

 • Adding or Subtracting from Numerator and Denominator: A common mistake is to try to "simplify" a fraction by adding or subtracting the same number from both the numerator and the denominator.
 This is incorrect and will change the value of the fraction.
-For example, 6/9 is not equal to (6-1)/(9-1) = 5/8.
+As an example, 6/9 is not equal to (6-1)/(9-1) = 5/8.

 • Misunderstanding the Concept of "Whole": Remember that a fraction represents a part of a specific whole.
-When comparing fractions, ensure that they are referring to the same whole.
+When comparing fractions, see to it that they are referring to the same whole And that's really what it comes down to..

 Are 6/9 and 4/6 Equivalent?
 A Definitive Answer